michelemonaco96/counter/README.md

 ## Installation
 You can run this application on your device very easily.
 Indeed, you just need the resources listed above.
-If you need further instruction of how you can install Boostrap and Sass on your device, you can look at the following resources:
+If you need further instruction of how you can install Boostrap and Sass on your machine, you can look at the following websites:

 * [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/download/)
 * [Sass](https://sass-lang.com/install)